 I want to find the old Boraxo, but it appears that no one makes it.
 The Boraxo now is less powerful.
 Does anyone know how to make a similar product using borax and another ingredient?
 Thank you.

-I use 1 cup grated and powdered Fels naphtha, 1 cup of bora, and 1 cup of washing soda which I mix and use as a dry powder laundry detergent.
+I use 1 cup grated and powdered Fels naphtha, 1 cup of borax, and 1 cup of washing soda which I mix and use as a dry powder laundry detergent.
 I want to use 1 tbsp. for light large loads.

 Does anyone know a good recipe for homemade laundry powder without washing soda?
 I haven't had any luck finding it in my neighborhood grocery stores, and I don't have a car to go farther afield.
 I know that it's orderable online, but the shipping is really expensive.
 Would equal parts soap, borax, and baking soda work?
 Any advice appreciated!

 I am looking for a homemade recipe for thick, liquid detergent.